jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 5. **Static Methods in Interfaces:**
-   - **Use Case:** Enables the definition of static methods in interfaces.
+   - **Explanation:** Java 8 introduced static methods in interfaces, providing a way to include utility methods directly in interfaces.
+These methods are not tied to a specific instance.
    - **Example:**
      ```java
      public interface MyInterface {